biocore/qiime/doc/tutorials/tutorial.rst

 7. Build an OTU table (for more information, refer to `make_otu_table.py <../scripts/make_otu_table.html>`_)

 We will first go through each step and define the parameters in :file:`custom_parameters.txt` and then at the end, we will run this workflow script.

+Optionally, we can denoise the sequences based on clustering the flowgram sequences.
+For a single library/sff file we can simply use the workflow script `pick_otus_through_otu_tables.py <../scripts/pick_otus_through_otu_table.html>`_, by providing the script with the sff file and the metadata mapping file.
+For multiple sff files refer to the special purpose tutorial `Denoising of 454 Data Sets <denoising_454_data.html>`_.

 .. _pickotusseqsim: